Home » Ministeries » Ministerie van Arbeid, Werkgelegenheid en Jeugdzaken

 Ministerie van Arbeid, Werkgelegenheid en Jeugdzaken

-De officiële certificaatuitreiking van de Customer Experience Officer Training van de Stichting Suriname Hospitality and Tourism Training Centre (SHTTC), verzorgd in Nickerie, vond plaats op
+De officiële certificaatuitreiking van vijf toerismetrainingen van de Stichting Suriname Hospitality and Tourism Training Centre (SHTTC) vond plaats op maandag 18 mei 2026 in de

 Arbeidsbescherming